-The bill SB270 amends Sections 36-12-40 and 36-12-41 of the Code of Alabama 1975 and introduces new sections (36-12-43 to 36-12-46) to enhance the procedures for requesting and obtaining public records.
-Key changes include replacing the term "writing" with "record" to modernize the language and affirming that every resident has the right to inspect public records, with certain exemptions for security-related information and library records concerning minors.
-The bill also clarifies that the judicial branch and specific constitutional offices are exempt from these new requirements.
+The bill amends Sections 36-12-40 and 36-12-41 of the Code of Alabama 1975 and introduces new sections (36-12-43 to 36-12-46) to enhance the procedures for requesting and obtaining public records.
+Key changes include replacing the term "writing" with "record" to modernize the language and affirming that every resident has the right to inspect public records, with certain exemptions for security-related information and library records.
+The bill clarifies that the judicial branch and specific constitutional offices are exempt from the new requirements.
+Additionally, it establishes a rebuttable presumption of denial if public officers fail to respond to requests within designated timeframes, thereby increasing accountability.

 Engrossed: 36-12-40, 36-12-41